Shenton Way: Initial development plans

 In February 1952, the colonial government initiated a development scheme in the area, offering 17 plots of land along Shenton Way and Robinson Road for sale on 99-year leases.
 These plots were leased out on the condition that ten-storey buildings with a uniform exterior design and finish, and conforming to government regulations on their construction and use, were built on them within a four-year window.

 The plots were auctioned off to developers in March 1952 at over $3,900,000, in what the Straits Times described as a "record auction".
 Nevertheless, problems soon arose with the scheme, as several developers were unable to have their building plans approved since the minimum building cost of $1,000,000 set by the lease conditions exceeded the $50,000 limit under the Control of Building Ordinance.
 Development resumed after the government announced the loosening of most restrictions set by the ordinance, but hit another snag when developers were unable to find solid rock for foundations.
 A diamond-headed drill from Britain and a specialist from Australia was brought in by a developer to assist in the process, finding solid rock and underground water under the site.
 The depth of the rock, along with the underground water, necessitated the use of more expensive precast piles, driving up building cost.

 By September 1953, only two developers had started construction, while several others were contemplating abandoning development, owing to the onset of a recession, and high construction costs.
 Subsequently, in June 1954, the government took back 11 of the auctioned plots from the developers, as the developers had not commenced construction within the stipulated two-year period.

-New development plans for the area were announced by the government in January 1956, comprising the construction of the Singapore Polytechnic and of government offices.
+New development plans for the area were announced by the government in January 1956, comprising the construction of the Singapore Polytechnic and of government offices closeby on Prince Edward Road.
 Work on the polytechnic commenced on in August 1956, and it started classes in November 1958, but the government office project was cancelled by the government in April 1958, due to a trade recession.
 In addition, the Trade Union House, the National Trades Union Congress's headquarters, was built along Shenton Way from 1962 to 1965.